In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is diathesis-stress model.

 An example of a diathesis-stress model is the biosocial model of borderline personality disorder put forward by Marsha Linehan, who developed dialectical behaviour therapy (DBT).
 Diathesis-stress models have also been proposed for depression, anxiety disorders, schizophrenia, bipolar disorder, and alcoholism.

 A study in the journal Molecular Psychiatry on people with depression concluded that “our findings point to an extra risk for individuals with combined vulnerability and high number of reported personal life events beyond what would be expected from the additive contributions of these factors to the liability for depression, supporting the multiplicative diathesis-stress model for this disease.”

 I think this is a really interesting way of looking at the development of mental illness.
-For me, my first episode of depression came after a significant interpersonal conflict with my ex-boyfriend, who had remained my best friend after I broke up with him, right up until he started dating someone and decided we shouldn’t be friends anymore.
+My first episode of depression came after a significant interpersonal conflict with my ex-boyfriend.
+He had remained my best friend after I broke up with him, right up until he started dating someone and decided we shouldn’t be friends anymore.
 It was a significant life event, for sure, but it’s far from the biggest life stressor I’ve had, and it certainly didn’t seem bad enough in proportion to how sick I was.

 That happened in my late 20s, and there was no clear indication of depression before that.
 From a diathesis-stress perspective, that would be latent vulnerability.
 That stressor at that time was enough to activate that latent vulnerability.
-That makes a lot of sense, especially given that the pattern of symptoms I’ve experienced with my illness tends to be quite biologically based.
+That makes a lot of sense, especially given that the prominent symptoms in my illness are ones that tend to be quite biologically based.